Émilie Allard, Darling Newhaven Resident 2024

 This is the second year of a three year exchange programme that aims to connect Scottish and Quebec based artists and organisations, facilitating cultural and knowledge exchange.

-Our partners for this project at Darling Foundry in Montréal and Hospitalfield in Scotland.
+Our partners for this project at Darling Foundry in Montréal and Hospitalfield in Arbroath – where Allard will spend two weeks on residency while she is in Scotland

 This programme has been generously funded by the Conseil des arts de Montréal, Creative Scotland, British Council Scotland, Conseil des arts et des lettres du Quebec, Culture et Communications Quebec, St Andrews Society of Montréal.